Azimcharoliya/calculator-behavior/division.md

         And type in decimal number\
         And press equals.

-  Then the calculator screen will show division rounded upto two decimal places.
+  Then the calculator screen will show division of two numbers.

 Scenario: When input syntax is invalid.